JenniferMack/Ulysses-post-to-WP/README.md

 ## Files

 `wp-post.rb`: This is a stand-alone script for use from the command line.
 It takes standard input and posts to WordPress.
 If you have HTML on the clipboard, the easiest command is `pbpaste | wp-post.rb`.
 It’s the same code that’s contained in the Automator app.
 So only download this if you care about posting from the command line.
-It’s not included in the zip file for this reason.

 `Post-to-WordPress.zip`: This is a zip file of the Automator app.
 It has to be zipped to survive the trip to GitHub and back.
 Unzipping this will create the `Post-to-WordPress.app`.